BitcoinOutput/Bitcoin-Wallet-Private-key-Generator/README.md

 ![Key](https://github.com/Coders-Bar/Bitcoin-Wallet-Private-key-Generator/assets/154334072/fc2ad8dc-184a-45f5-a796-dc90469f0307)

-As you can it took 0.22445 seconds to search for the key of the above specified wallet address i.e. puzzle no. 15!!
+As you can this script divided the whole range into 12 sub-ranges and searched for the key in all the sub-ranges concurrently and it took 0.22445 seconds to search for the key of the above-specified wallet address i.e. puzzle no. 15!!

+Good Luck Guyzz!...